mtavhel-tsch/smart-ips-pilgrimage/input/pagecontent/transaction-record-consent-request-message-semantics.md

-it is a FHIR Consent resource set as PUT or POST
+It is a FHIR Consent resource set as PUT or POST